LocalLink 28 (BaltimoreLink): History

 In 1993, the line was improved again.
 All trips were extended to the Moravia loop, and midday service was improved from intervals of 50 to 35 minutes.
 Evening hours were extended to midnight, and Saturday service was doubled to intervals of 45 minutes.

 In 1995, Sunday service on this line was added, though it operated only once every 90 minutes, the previous Saturday frequency.

 In 2005, as part of the Greater Baltimore Bus Initiative, the line saw an unplanned extension.
 The original plan was to extend Route 33 to Eastpoint Mall via North Point Boulevard, and to improve the frequency.
 But with a public outcry in response to the elimination of certain branches on other lines, particularly a deviation on Route 35, Route 33 was extended to provide bus service in those communities.
 Service that was extended to Eastpoint Mall started operating via the Armistead Gardens community.
 This resulted in a slight reduction in service frequency except on Sundays.
 But the frequency of service on this line, which had been proposed for an increase in the original phase of GBBI, was improved in 2006.

 Three months later, the route was extended again about a mile to the Essex Park-and-Ride lot in order to improve efficiency in looping.
-An later modification shifted service from Eastern Avenue to Rolling Mill Road.
+A later modification shifted service from Eastern Avenue to Rolling Mill Road.

 On August 30, 2009, all trips on Route 33 were shortened to the Moravia loop, and Route 24 was extended west from Middle River to replace service south of Moravia.

 In 2017, Route 33 was renamed Route 28 under BaltimoreLink.